camunda/camunda-docs/docs/components/modeler/web-modeler/run-or-publish-your-process.md

 ![The deploy dialog of a BPMN diagram](img/web-modeler-deploy.png)

+In Self-Managed, you can deploy your diagram to any cluster defined in your Web Modeler [configuration](/self-managed/modeler/web-modeler/configuration/configuration.md#clusters).
+If no configuration is found, you are prompted to enter your cluster details manually.

 ### Before deploying a process

 - Make sure your process is free of errors, otherwise it can't be deployed.
 Use the [problems panel to detect and fix errors](./fix-problems-in-your-diagram.md).